 Let’s learn how disability insurance works, and then explore no medical disability life insurance.

 Disability insurance replaces between 60-80 per cent of your income should you become disabled as described in your policy.
 Different polices have different descriptions of what constitutes a disability.

-There are two types of disability payments: short-term, which typically covers you for up to six months, and long-term, which typically covers you for two years.
+There are two types of disability payments: short-term, which typically covers you for up to six months, and long-term, which typically covers you for two years (visit this website for more info on long term disability insurance plans).
 Depending on the policy and other conditions some long-term disability policies may cover many more years, or up to age 65.

 You cannot simply ask for a fixed amount of a disability payment.
 The coverage is calculated by the underwriter and based on your job classification.
 You also cannot stack policies.
 This means you cannot have disability coverage through several insurers and then “earn” an “income” in payments that exceeds your employment income.

 Since disability insurance is designed to help individuals that have an income interruption due to an accident or illness while giving them an incentive to return to work or train for another career (where the disability will not be an impediment), it will only cover between 60-70 per cent of your income in most cases, and around 80 per cent for a few select job classifications.

 Disability insurance is commonly offered through employee benefits but be careful.
 These plans often pay out just around 60 per cent of your income and cap at a two-year timeframe.
 If that will not be enough to cover your household’s expenses, you can buy an individual policy to help raise the coverage to the maximum allowed under your job classification.

 Do not assume you can simply rely on government-sponsored disability benefits.
 Canada Pension Plan and Quebec Pension Plan (QPP) do provide some disability coverage, but it is very difficult to satisfy the definition of a disability under these plans.